 Keep and eye out for these little critters crawling across the outback roads or grazing on its edges in search of ants for lunch.

 As the oldest surviving mammal on Earth, growing only to a max of 5kgs and 45cm in length, spotting one is a somewhat rare and special occurrence.

 If you’re lucky enough to spot one, don’t be fooled by their cuteness – they are covered in sharp spikes so don’t get too close.

 Emus – definitely one of the most fun wildlife to spot!
 They are always amusing to watch, and can be seen regularly along Outback roads – and in the streets of Outback towns (when food is scarce for them).
 They are very inquisitive creatures.

 As the largest bird residing in the outback, these birds love their wide open spaces.
 The further you venture west to more remote areas, the more of a chance you’ll have spotting them.

 Emus are flightless birds, meaning the way they travel is by foot – so don’t be surprised if you find yourself sharing the road with a group of feathered friends.

-If you see an emu, our best advice is to slow down so you don’t scare them.
-It also doubles as a chance to gawk out the window as you pass them.
+If you see an emu, our best advice is to slow down so you don’t scare them, and to avoid an accident.

 If you are driving to Outback Queensland, don’t forget to check out these tips for road safety and sharing the road with the native animal population.